 An Icon of the Russian Rails

-The Red Arrow train first chugged along the historic railway line between Moscow and St. Petersburg in 1931, and has since only failed to operate daily along this prestigious route during the 1941-1943 Nazi Siege of Leningrad.
-This train from Moscow to St. Petersburg is truly the pride of the Russian Railroad with interiors that feel as if they come from a movie set, and an exterior in such bright red that it’s really difficult to mistake, no matter if lit from the platform lights of the Moskovskaya Station in St. Petersburg, or the Leningradskaya Station in Moscow.
+The Red Arrow train first chugged along the historic railway line between the two capitals of Russia in 1931, and has since only failed to operate daily along this prestigious route during the 1941-1943 Nazi Siege of Leningrad.
+There are plenty of trains from Moscow to St. Petersburg, but Red Arrow is the pride of the Russian Railroad with interiors that feel as if they come from a movie set, and an exterior in such bright red that it’s really difficult to mistake, no matter if lit from the platform lights of the Moskovskaya Station in St. Petersburg, or the Leningradskaya Station in Moscow.

 "It is an amazing train all red of course, with real bedrooms in first class"

 Jean Michel Jarre, famous French composer,

 The history that emanates from the very walls of the carriages on the Red Arrow makes this a very popular train.
 Even the haunting strains of the “Hymn to the Great City” that waft from the loudspeakers of St. Petersburg’s Moskovskaya Station when this train departs (which have so wafted since 1965) imbues a sense of awe in those who fell defending not only Russia but even the fate of the Free World itself from Nazi tyranny, and a strong sense of pride in its Russian passengers.
 As a result of its increasing popularity among trains from Moscow to St. Petersburg, the Red Arrow has spawned other luxury-oriented night trains, including the Express (originally designated as “Red Arrow 2”) that leaves four minutes after the original night train, and the Megapolis.
 Of course, none of these are as yet equal to the experience of overnighting on the Red Arrow train.